-- reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - one-time payments for additional duties and temporary salary adjustments excluded from compensation f/k/a "Overload Payments" - compensation paid after you terminate employment will be excluded.
+- reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - compensation paid after you terminate employment will be excluded.

 Is there a limit on the amount of compensation which can be considered?

 The Plan, by law, cannot recognize annual compensation in excess of a certain dollar limit.
 The limit for the Plan Year beginning in 2015 is \$265,000.
 After 2015, the dollar limit may increase for cost-of-living adjustments.